 Public transportation – free, with the RTD Eco Pass.

 The advantage of using public transportation is that it gives students an opportunity to learn how to use the public transportation options.
 You can contact DU’s Transportation Center to develop a travel game plan using public transportation, or go to http://www.rtd-denver.com/ and click on “Trip Planner” to determine locations and times of transportation.
-All first-year students will have received their RTD passes before your Destinations trip.
+All first-year students will receive RTD passes before the Destinations trip.
 FSEM instructors can have their DU ID/RTD passes updated at the Transportation Center.
 Many of the pre-arranged options will use RTD.

 - Chatfield State Park